 Supported by the USC Research Collaboration Fund, Professor Sofia Gruskin, director of the Program on Global Health & Human Rights, leads this collaboration alongside USC Gould Professor of Law and Medicine Alexander Capron and USC Research Professor and Associate Dean of Research Charles Kaplan from the School of Social Work.
 Subscribe to the listserv to stay up-to-date about future events and activities.

-Each month speakers will introduce issues and challenges that arise at the intersection of global health and law, and open the room for conversation.
+Each month speakers introduced issues and challenges that arise at the intersection of global health and law, and open the room for conversation.

-See more information about upcoming events, as well as discussion summaries from previous events, in the posts below.
+See more information about the events, as well as discussion summaries from previous events, in the posts below.